duhncan/GotoGrocery/index.md

 #### AddMemberForm
-This form provides methods for using user input to add a new member to the system including another date fix method to change the format of the date string so it can be entered into the database.
+This form provides methods for obtaining user input to add a new member to the system including another date fix method to change the format of the date string so it can be entered into the database.